NIU - Human Connections

 Academic credit.
 The NIU-Human Connections Global Internship and Leadership Development Program (GILD) will engage students in a 3-credit hour hybrid NIU course (INTL 201) where students will complete an online curriculum in addition to engaging in thoughtful discussion and preparatory exercises before beginning their internship.
-For the internship and professional development component of the program in Mexico, students will engage in an NIU-HC internship and leadership development experience in Bucerias and the Riviera Nayarit, Mexico.
+For the internship and professional development component of the program in Mexico, students will engage in an NIU-HC internship and leadership development experience in Bucerias and the Riviera Nayarit, Mexico for 3 credits.
 Upon completion of the internship experience, students will be expected to present a poster as a final capstone.

 Structure to maximize impact.
 The GILD program culminates with the completion of a collaborative, creative, community-based poster, which will be presented by students at the Community Engagement Showcase or in another designated showcase depending upon student’s degree completion date.

-IMPORTANT - To download the complete program description for comprehensive information on dates, courses, travel, cost, and more, click: Human Connections Global Internship and Leadership Development Program Mexico 2018.pdf
+IMPORTANT - Download the complete program description for comprehensive information on dates, courses, travel, cost, and more, click: Human Connections Global Internship and Leadership Development Program Mexico 2019.pdf

 Back to top

-For satisfactory participation in the program, participants will be registered during the Summer 2017 session for the following courses.
+For satisfactory participation in the program, participants will be registered during the Summer 2019 session for the following courses:

 INTL 201 Study Abroad Programs - NIU Human Connections Global Internship and Leadership Program 3 semester hour